Samettarim/php-auto-autoloader/README.md

 # Information

-MB tnado Ai is a CMF & CMS mixin coming soon, this autoloader is one of parts from Framework.
+[tnado SEO & AMP CMS](https://www.tnado.com/), this autoloader is one of parts from Framework.

 ## Contribute